Convergence to the Truth

 \section{Introduction}

 The epistemology of scientific inference has a rich history.
-According to the {\em explanationist} tradition, theory choice should be guided by a theory's overall balance of explanatory virtues, such as simplicity, fit with data, and/or unification (Russell 1912).
+According to the {\em explanationist} tradition, theory choice should be guided by a theory's overall balance of explanatory virtues, such as simplicity and fit with data (Russell 1912).
 The {\em instrumentalist} tradition urges, instead, that scientific inference should be driven by the goal of obtaining useful models, rather than true theories or even approximately true ones (Duhem 1906).
 A third tradition is {\em Bayesianism}, which features a shift of focus from all-or-nothing beliefs to degrees of belief (Bayes 1763).
-It may be fair to say that these traditions are the big three in contemporary epistemology of scientific inference.
+It may be fair to say that these traditions are the {\em big three} in contemporary epistemology of scientific inference.

-There is, in fact, a fourth tradition.
-I am tempted to call it {\em convergentism}, although it does not yet have a widely recognized name, as this tradition is nearly lost in contemporary philosophy despite its prominence in statistics and machine learning.
-The central idea, traceable to Peirce (1878), is that the concept of {\em convergence to the truth} should play a significant role in evaluating inference methods.
+In fact, there is a fourth tradition.
+I am tempted to call it {\em convergentism}, although it does not yet have a widely recognized name, as this tradition is nearly lost in contemporary philosophy despite its prominence in data science (including statistics and machine learning).
+The central idea, traceable to the work of Peirce in the late 19th century (Peirce 1994), is that the concept of {\em convergence to the truth} should play a significant role in evaluating inference methods.
 This idea was further developed by Reichenbach (1938) and Putnam (1965), together with more recent contributors from statistics, machine learning, and formal epistemology.
 That is the story I will unfold below.
 Toward the end, the convergentist tradition will be briefly compared with the big three---you can expect to see not just competition, but also cooperation.